jacobdeichert/HorrorGame/README.md

 ## todo
 - add section about Github for Windows
-- talk about keeping gitignore file in every branch
+- talk about keeping same gitignore file in every branch
+- add everyone to this repo